Spain threatens to arrest over 700 Catalan pro-referendum mayors

 In his first public comments since the Catalan government signed a decree calling the referendum, Spain's King Felipe VI said the rights of all Spaniards will be upheld against "whoever steps outside constitutional and statutory law".

-But constitutional law professor Javier Perez Royo said it would be difficult for the state to stop the referendum if huge numbers of Catalans disobey the law.
+But constitutional law professor Javier Perez Royo said it would be difficult for the state to stop the referendum if huge numbers of Catalans disobey the law and vote.

-"The repressive apparatus of the state works when disobedience is reduced, but when you have 600 municipalities, a regional government, other administrations, how do you do it? ... the level of tension could be terrible," he told AFP.

 ECONOMIC WORRIES